 4. Sexual Exploitation

-5. Bullying or hazing, or other inappropriate conduct of a sexual nature.
+5. Exposing a Minor to Sexual Content/Imagery

+6..
+Sexual Bullying Behavior

+7. Sexual Hazing

+8. Other Inappropriate Conduct of a Sexual Nature.

 1. Sexual or Gender-related Harassment

 Sexual harassment is any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when the conditions outlined in (a) and/or (b), below, are present.
 Sexual harassment includes harassment related to gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature, when the conditions outlined in (a) and/or (b), below, are present.

 a.
-Submission to such conduct is made, either explicitly or implicitly, a term or condition of any person’s employment, standing in sport, or participation in events, sports programs and/or activities; or when submission to or rejection of such conduct is used as the basis for sporting decisions affecting the individual (often referred to as “quid pro quo” harassment); or
+Submission to such conduct is made, either explicitly or implicitly, a term or condition of any person’s employment, education, standing in sport, or participation in events, sports programs, and/or activities;

 b.
+Submission to, objection to, or rejection of such conduct or communication is used as the basis for employment, education, or sporting decisions affecting the individual (often referred to as “quid pro quo” harassment); or

+b.
 Such conduct creates a hostile environment.
 A “hostile environment” exists when the conduct is sufficiently severe, persistent, and/or pervasive such that it interferes with, limits, or deprives any individual of the opportunity to participate in any program or activity.
-Conduct must be deemed severe, persistent, or pervasive from both a subjective and an objective perspective.
+Conduct or communication must be deemed severe, persistent, or pervasive from both a subjective and an objective perspective.

+Subjectively hostile environment - From the perspective of the Claimant, the environment was perceived as hostile (e.g. informing someone else about the alleged conduct is sufficient to establish subjective hostility – the Claimant felt the conduct was sufficiently hostile it merited telling someone about it).
+The fact that an individual tolerated, participated in, or seemed agreeable or unaffected in the past is not dispositive.

+Objectively hostile environment – The conduct or communication(s) must create an environment a reasonable person in the Claimant’s position would find hostile.

 Whether a hostile environment exists depends on the totality of known circumstances, including, but not limited to:

 i.
-The frequency, nature, and severity of the conduct;
+The frequency, nature, duration and severity of the conduct;

 ii.
+The context and location where the conduct took place;

-Whether the conduct was physically threatening;
+Iii.
+Whether the conduct was threatening;

-iii.
+iv.
 The effect of the conduct on the Claimant’s mental or emotional state;

-iv.
+v.
 Whether the conduct was directed at more than one person;

-v.
+vi.
 Whether the conduct arose in the context of other discriminatory conduct;

-vi.
+vii.
+Whether a Power Imbalance exists between the individual alleged to have engaged in harassment and the individual alleging the harassment;

+viii.
 Whether the conduct unreasonably interfered with any person’s educational or work performance and/or sport programs or activities; and

-vii.
+ix.
 Whether the conduct implicates concerns related to protected speech.

 A hostile environment can be created by persistent or pervasive conduct or by a single or isolated incident that is sufficiently severe.
 The more severe the conduct, the less need there is to show a repetitive series of incidents to prove a hostile environment, particularly if the conduct is physical.
 A single incident of sexual contact without Consent, for example, may be sufficiently severe to constitute a hostile environment.
 In contrast, the perceived offensiveness of a single verbal or written expression, standing alone, is typically not sufficient to constitute a hostile environment.

 2. Nonconsensual Sexual Contact